 However, sadly many IT contractors will likely to be highly reluctant to go back to the public sector.
-So, if these organisations are to address this skills gap, they are going to have to think very much outside the box.
+If these organisations are to address this skills gap, they're going to have to think very much outside the box.

-December 2017 did however see a slight drop in what has been steady growth in demand for IT contractors in the UK.
+December 2017 did see a drop in what has been steady growth in demand for IT contractors in the UK.

 Stats from the Recruitment & Employment Confederation put IT contractor demand at 59.3 – representing a 10-month low.
-But to clarify however, the demand for IT contractors is still on the up, just not at the rate it had been.
+To clarify, the demand for IT contractors is still on the up, just not at the rate it had been.

-While demand is still there though, few contractors will consider supporting companies in the public sector, unless the government changes its stance on IR35.
+While demand is still there though, few contractors will consider supporting companies in the public sector.
+Only a if the government changes its stance on IR35 will they alter their position.
 This seems unlikely to come any time soon, and could hinder progression in the public sector moving forwards rather substantially.